New for ’21-’22: MRT mapset now available on our website

 Leaving the Rim, the MRT changes character as it follows little-used trails and drainage courses that present challenging terrain and navigation at times, and that ultimately define the adventurous nature of this final section.
 Little Blue Box is a highlight of this sometimes slickrock-like desert canyon environment, a narrow, sheer-walled stricture hewn from conglomerate and ash-flow deposits.
 The rocky drainage serves as the trail here and the going is often wet (wading may be necessary after substantial rains).
 Nearby Hannah Hot Spring is another standout feature, its pools and riparian surroundings enticing the intrepid traveler to explore ever farther into the remote depths of this land.

 Leaving Arizona, you’ll join the route of the Grand Enchantment Trail.
 If you’ll be concluding your hike at Alma (our first encounter with civilization since Blue), then plan on hitchhiking the 65 miles or so from here to Silver City unless you’ve made prior arrangements.
 Otherwise, the GET is your ticket to further adventure, east or west.
 Some hikers may wish to explore the Gila Wilderness, and the Gila Cliff Dwellings in particular makes for a satisfying conclusion to the long journey, with Silver City again within reach.
-Another option, appearing on the most recent incarnation of this mapset, is to finish between Alma and neighboring Glenwood along the renowned Catwalk National Recreation Trail; it’s hard to imagine a more photogenic spot to celebrate the end of the trail.
+Another option is to finish between Alma and neighboring Glenwood along the renowned Catwalk National Recreation Trail; it’s hard to imagine a more photogenic spot to celebrate the end of the long walk.

 [top of page]